fbpx

 Meta believes that there should be a healthy and open communication channel between parents and their children.
 That’s why your teen has to be the one to initiate parental controls and they can cancel whenever they want.
 But some of you might be asking yourselves, “Can you set parental controls on Oculus using a third-party app?”

-Right now, there are no alternative parental controls for Meta’s VR headsets, even though many parents want to know how to make virtual reality safe for kids.
-Apps like Safes work on multiple platforms and can be great for controlling your children’s phones; you can even block the Oculus app on your child’s phone using Safes.
-But until third-party apps get introduced to this new technology, we’ll have to do with Meta’s parental controls.
+Right now, many parents want to know how to make virtual reality safe for kids.
+Unfortunately, there are no alternative parental controls for Meta’s VR headsets.
+Apps like Safes work on multiple platforms and can be great for controlling your children’s phones.
+You can even block the Oculus app on your child’s phone using Safes.
+If you’re interested in giving Safes a try, sign up for a free trial now.
+All in all, until third-party apps get introduced to this new technology, we’ll have to do with Meta’s parental controls.

 Mohammad